 Name Description

 ld Specifies the VLAN ID.

 Name Specifies the name of the VLAN.

-lfIndex Specifies the logical interface index assigned to the VLAN.
+IfIndex Specifies the logical interface index assigned to the VLAN.

 Туре Specifies the type of VLAN:

-Name Description

 • byPort

-• byIpSubnet
+bylpSubnet

-• byProtocolld
+byProtocolld

 • bySrcMac

+• spbm-bvlan

+I-sid Specifies the I-SID number assigned to a customer VLAN (C-VLAN).
+The range is 0 - 16777215.
+The default value is 0, which indicates that no I-SID is assigned.

-Protocolld Specifies the network protocol for protocol- based VLANs.
+Protocolld Specifies the network protocol for protocol-based VLANs.
 This value is taken from the Assigned Numbers RFC:

 • ip (IP version 4)

 • ipx802dot3 (Novell IPX on Ethernet 802.3 frames)

 ipx802dot2 (Novell IPX on IEEE 802.2 frames)

 ipxSnap (Novell IPX on Ethernet SNAP frames)

 ipxEthernet2 (Novell IPX on Ethernet Type 2 frames)

 appleTalk (AppleTalk on Ethernet Type 2 and Ethernet SNAP frames)

 decLat (DEC LAT protocol)

 decOther (Other DEC protocols)

 sna802dot2 (IBM SNA on IEEE 802.2 frames)

 snaEthernet2 (IBM SNA on Ethernet Type 2 frames)

 netBIOS (NetBIOS protocol)

 • xns (Xerox XNS)

-• vines (Banyan VINES)

-• ipv6 (IP version 6)

-usrDefined (user-defined protocol)

-RARP (Reverse Address Resolution protocol)

-PPPoE (Point-to-point protocol over Ethernet)

-If the VLAN type is not protocol-based, None is displayed in the Basic tab Protocolld field.

-Name Description Encap Specifies the encapsulation method.
-Values are: Ethernet II • SNAP • LLC • RAW AgingTime Specifies the timeout period for dynamic VLAN membership.
+Name Description vines (Banyan VINES) • ipv6 (IP version 6) usrDefined (user-defined protocol) RARP (Reverse Address Resolution protocol) PPPoE (Point-to-point protocol over Ethernet) If the VLAN type is not protocol-based, None is displayed in the Basic tab Protocolld field.
+Encap Specifies the encapsulation method.
+Values are: Ethernet II SNAP - SubNetwork Access Protocol (SNAP) LLC - IEEE 802.2 Logic Link Control (LLC) This is the encapsulation type for user-defined protocol-based VLANs.
+The Encap option is not meaningful for other types of VLAN.
+By default, there is no encapsulation method configured for the VLAN.
+AgingTime Specifies the timeout period for dynamic VLAN membership.
 A potential VLAN port is made ACTIVE after it receives a packet that matches the VLAN; if no such packet is received for AgingTime seconds, the port is no longer active.
+The default is 600.
 MacAddress Specifies the MAC address assigned to the virtual router interface for this VLAN.
 This field is relevant only after the VLAN is configured for routing.
 This MAC address is used as the Source MAC in routed frames, ARP replies, or Routing Information Protocol (RIP) and Open Shortest Path First (OSPF) frames.
 Vlan Operation Action Performs an operation on the VLAN.
-The values are: • none • flushMacFdb: Configures action to flushMacFdb.
-This action removes the learned MAC addresses from the forwarding database for the selected VLAN. • flushArp: Configures action to flushArp.
-This action removes the ARP entries from the address table for the selected VLAN. • flushlp: Configures action to flushlp.
-This action removes the learned IP addresses from the forwarding table for the selected VLAN. • flushDynMemb: Configures action to flushDynMemb.
-This action removes port members not configured as static from the list of active port members of a policy- based VLAN and removes MAC addresses learned on those ports. • all: Configures action to all.
-This action performs all the supported actions; it does
+The values are: • none flushMacFdb: Configures action to flushMacFdb.
+This action removes the learned MAC addresses from the forwarding database for the selected VLAN. flushArp: Configures action to flushArp.
+This action removes the ARP entries from the address table for the selected VLAN. flushlp: Configures action to flushlp.
+This action removes the learned IP addresses from the forwarding table for the selected VLAN. flushDynMemb: Configures action to flushDynMemb.
+This action removes port members not configured as static from the list of active port

-Name Description does not perform the Snoop-related actions. flushSnoopMemb: This action is not supported. triggerRipUpdate: Configures action to triggerRipUpdate.
+Name Description members of a policy-based VLAN and removes MAC addresses learned on those ports. all: Configures action to all.
+This action performs all the supported actions; it does does not perform the Snoop-related actions. flushSnoopMemb: This action is not supported. triggerRipUpdate: Configures action to triggerRipUpdate.
 After you execute this command the Virtual Services Platform 9000 immediately sends a RIP request to solicit the updated RIP routes. flushSnoopMRtr: This action is not supported.
+The default is none.
 Result Specifies the result code after you perform an action.
 UserDefinedPid Specifies the 16-bit user-defined network protocol identifier of a protocol-based VLAN with User Defined protocol.
-NlbMode Specifies if the NLB administrative privileges are enabled or disabled.
+NIbMode Specifies if the NLB administrative privileges are enabled or disabled.
 The default value is disable.